 - floral wire

 - gumdrop candies: For a 10 inch wreath, I used almost 3 pounds (minus the, uh, “defective” ones that found their way into my own and my 2 year old’s tummy.)

 1. To start, wrap a piece of packing tape around the top of the wreath form to protect the foam from the weight of the wreath while hanging.

 2. Take a piece of floral wire, wrap it around, and loop it to form a hanger.
 Don’t scrimp- the finished wreath is seriously heavy!

+3. Go to town gluing the gumdrops on.
+I just randomly plucked them out of the bowl and glued each one on.
 This was also was a good test of my perfectionist, symmetry loving self.
 It was very difficult for me to stick to random colors and not make an “even” mix!

-It probably goes without saying, but this is an indoor (or on a sheltered door) decoration.
+- Tthis is an indoor (or on a sheltered door) decoration.
 Those pretty little gumdrops need to be protected from the elements!

-I also want to add that although these look good enough to eat, they shouldn’t be.
+- Although these look good enough to eat, they shouldn’t be.
 Glue and sealer will make for big tummy aches.
 Make sure to keep your wreaths out of reach of little ones or anyone else who might not understand it’s for looking, not eating!

 This post originally featured as a guest post in March of 2010.